sethyvenatem/1d_game/README.md

 - select
 - keyboard
 - pygame
-- getch (which is my best bet for now)
+- getch (which is my best bet for now).
+Actually, this does not work

+I could do it with the keyboard module.